aferro72/anthro-driver/README.md

 `java -jar /path/to/selenium-server-standalone-2.46.0.jar`

+* If you haven't installed Chromedriver, install it now via NPM

+`npm install -g chromedriver`

-*Run the below command to run your tests specified in the wdio configuration file:
+* Run the below command to run your tests specified in the wdio configuration file:

-`wdio ./wdio.conf.anthro.us.js`
+`wdio wdio.conf.anthro.us.js`

 (This is assuming you have changed your directory to the anthro-driver directory)

 [WebdriverIO]: <http://webdriver.io/>
 [WebdriverIO Install Page]: <http://webdriver.io/guide/getstarted/install.html>